pingcap/docs-cn/tiflash/tiflash-command-line-flags.md

     - `--version`: The version of DTFile.
 The value options are `1` and `2` (default). `1` is the old version, and `2` is the version corresponding to the new checksum.
     - `--algorithm`: The hash algorithm used for data validation.
 The value options are `xxh3` (default), `city128`, `crc32`, `crc64`, and `none`.
 This parameter is effective only when `version` is `2`.
     - `--frame`: The size of the validation frame.
 The default value is `1048576`.
 This parameter is effective only when `version` is `2`.
     - `--compression`: The target compression algorithm.
-The value options are `lz4` (default), `lz4hc`, `zstd`, and `none`.
+The value options are `LZ4` (default), `LZ4HC`, `zstd`, and `none`.
     - `--level`: The target compression level.
-The default value is `-1`, which means automatic mode.
-The value range varies with different compression algorithms.
+If not specified, the recommended compression level is used by default according to the compression algorithm.
+If `compression` is set to `LZ4` or `zstd`, the default level is 1.
+If `compression` is set to `LZ4HC`, the default level is 9.
     - `--config-file`: The configuration file of `dttool migrate` is the same as the [configuration file of `server`](/tiflash/tiflash-command-line-flags.md#server---config-file).
 When you use the configuration file, exit the local TiFlash server instance.
 For more information, see `--imitative`.
     - `--file-id`: The ID of the DTFile.
 For example, the ID of the DTFile `dmf_123` is `123`.
     - `--workdir`: The parent directory of `dmf_xxx`.